-Heart problems and kidney failure are a common life-threatening complication for people with diabetes.
+Heart problems and kidney failure are common life-threatening complications for people with diabetes.
 According to a study published in the Clinical Journal of the American Society of Nephrology, potassium may be the key to solving these problems.

 Here is everything you need to know about the results of their study.

 Dr. Shin-ichi Araki from the Shiga University of Medical Science – Japan together with his colleagues decided to study a group of 623 volunteers who already had diabetes type 2.
 However, their kidneys functioned normally.

 The patients or volunteers applied between 1996 and 2003.